Losing momentum in continuous-time stochastic optimisation: Heterogeneous-in-time

 We can now show the main statement of this section.
-The convergence of dmSGMP to SGP in the longtime limit.
-Importantly, we here assume a coupling between the processes through the index process $(i(t))_{t \geq 0}$ that is identical in both dynamical systems.
-Throughout this section, we collected evidence for a contractive behaviour in between the deterministic processes \eqref{Eq_SGPC} and \eqref{eq:AS:pqeiei}.
+The convergence of dmSGMP to the stochastic gradient process in the longtime limit.
+Importantly, we assume a coupling between the processes through the index process $(i(t))_{t \geq 0}$ that is identical in both dynamical systems.
+Throughout this section, we collected evidence for a contractive behaviour in between the deterministic processes \eqref{eq:AS:pqeiei} and \eqref{Eq_SGPC}.
 We now use these results to study the randomised version piece-by-piece.
-This, of course, is again a very similar strategy to that used in Theorem~\ref{second th}.
+This, of course, is a very similar strategy to that used in Theorem~\ref{second th}.